wombleton/gitlaw-nz/acts/P/Passports Act 1992.md

     _forges_ and _forged_ have meanings corresponding to the meaning given to forgery by [section 256][136] of the Crimes Act 1961\.

-    (3) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.

     Section 29A: inserted, on 18 June 2002, by [section 9][137] of the Passports Amendment Act 2002 (2002 No 24).

     Section 29A(2) **forges** and **forged**: amended, on 21 April 2005, by [section 25][138] of the Passports Amendment Act 2005 (2005 No 44).

+    Section 29A(3): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30 Offences relating to passport information and material